The Lathe of Heaven: Plot summary

 Afraid of the potential harm Haber could do to reality, Orr considers suicide.
 Lelache suggests that she could hypnotize Orr and try to trigger an effective dream in which Haber is more benevolent.
 She also suggests to a dreaming Orr that the aliens should no longer be on the Moon.
 This triggers an unintentional scenario in which the aliens invade Earth and begin attacking.

 During this disaster, Orr returns to Haber, who orders Orr to dream of peaceful aliens.
 For a time, everybody experiences stability, but Haber continues meddling.
-His suggestion that Orr dream away racism results in everyone becoming gray, and changes much of history: "...he had searched his memory and had found in it no address that had been delivered on a battlefield in Gettysburg, nor any man known to history named Martin Luther King".
-Lelache's parents are different races, so she never existed in that alternative reality.
+His suggestion that Orr dream away racism results in everyone becoming gray, and changes much of history: "he had searched his memory and had found in it no address that had been delivered on a battlefield in Gettysburg, nor any man known to history named Martin Luther King".
+Lelache's parents are different races, which had been noted as a reason for their initial attraction to one another, so she never existed in that alternative reality.
 Orr dreams a gray version of her with a milder personality; the two marry.

 After speaking with one of the aliens, who seem to have a cryptic understanding of effective dreams, Orr confronts Haber.
 In their final session, Haber "cures" Orr of his ability to dream effectively by suggesting Orr dream that his dreams no longer affect reality.
 Haber uses his Augmenter to give himself the power to dream effectively.
 Haber's first effective dream represents a significant break with the various realities created by Orr, and threatens to destroy reality.
 Despite Orr's efforts to prevent it, the gray Lelache is annihilated by the encroaching chaos.
 Orr successfully shuts off the Augmentor as coherent existence threatens to dissolve into undifferentiated chaos.
 The world is saved, but exists now as a mix of random elements from several realities.

 In the new reality, Orr works at a kitchen store operated by one of the aliens.
 Haber survives, his mind shattered by his knowledge of unreality.
 Lelache is also restored, though she is left with only a slight memory of Orr.
 Orr is resigned to the loss of the Lelache he loved, but resolves to woo the version of Lelache that exists now.
 The story ends as the two have coffee, while Orr's inscrutable alien employer observes.